michelezamuner/exp-simulation-architecture/docs/design/iteration-1/README.md

     Scenario: Watching stopped simulation
         Given the simulation is stopped
         When I watch the simulation
-        Then I get an error message for watching stopped simulation
+        Then I get an error message about watching stopped simulation

     Scenario: Start the simulation
         Given the simulation is stopped